-On behalf of the Occupational Therapy Association of California (OTAC) and the 2021 Annual Conference & Innovation Expo Committee, we are excited to again invite you to join us for the 45th Annual Conference!
+On behalf of the Occupational Therapy Association of California (OTAC) and the 2021 Annual Conference & Innovation Expo Committee, we are excited to welcome you to join us for the 45th Annual Conference!
 Last year we emphasized CommUNITY with a focus on racial and social injustices.
 As we reflect on the past year, as practitioners and as individuals, we have had to continue to pivot, innovate, and create new daily routines, occupations, and meaning both for clients and ourselves - we have truly been resilient!
 COVID-19 has forever changed many things, but as occupational therapy practitioners, we are well versed in the ability to adapt and respond to change!
 This change provides the opportunity to renew our commitment to our profession as occupational therapy practitioners and rise to the challenges faced with change.
 The decision to provide a virtual conference again was made to allow flexible attendance and support to occupational therapy practitioners and students across the entire state.
-We are excited to share the theme for this year Resilient.
+We are excited about this year's theme - Resilient.
 Renewed.
 Rising!